How to Disable Virtualization-Based Security (VBS) in Windows 11 to Improve Gaming

 2. Check if the ‘Memory integrity’ toggle is enabled by default.
 If it is, all you have to do is turn off the ‘Memory integrity’ toggle to disable VBS on your Windows 11 PC.

 3. Windows Security will then prompt you to restart your PC.
-Click on ‘Restart’ from the notification that appears now (if you haven’t disabled all Windows 11 notifications).
+Click on ‘Restart’ and you are done.

 Method 2: Remove Windows Components to Disable Virtualization-Based Security (VBS)